 3) Revise Federal Reserve Act so Federal Reserve Bank reports to the Treasury.

 4) Execute on national “To-Do List” (infrastructure; alternative energy; high speed rail; rehire every teacher, fire fighter, cop laid off in last 8 years; quintuple trade school and community college staff – free tuition, free elder and child care.)
-Fund through securities purchased by the Fed – either as loan or just have Fed “gift” it to the Treasury.
+Fund through Treasury securities purchased by the Fed – either as loan or just have Fed “gift” it to the Treasury.
 Hiring people directly or through contractors.
-Minimum guaranteed wage: $10/hr w benefits.
+Minimum guaranteed wage: $10/hr with benefits.
 (40 hours or 20 hours per week.)
 Eliminate private sector minimum wage.

 Added spending by newly employed workers, producing public sector goods and services, induces business people to hire MORE workers to produce private sector goods and services.

-5) Track wage inflation monthly, If it starts getting out of hand (say, approaches 4%), take action:
+5) Track wage inflation monthly, If it starts getting out of hand (say, approaches 4%), take action: increase taxes or decrease spending – only if necessary.

 Inflation should not be an issue since newly issued money is offset by both public sector and private sector goods and services produced.